openmultiplayer/web/docs/scripting/functions/GetTickCount.md

 :::warning

 GetTickCount will cause problems on servers with uptime of over 24 days as GetTickCount will eventually warp past the integer size constraints.
-However using This function fixes the problem.
+Check [this package](https://github.com/ScavengeSurvive/tick-difference) for a solution.

 :::